 Kickball to the Rescue!: How Active Programming in Parks Makes Communities Safer

-When I first visited Ted Watkins Park at 103rd and Central in 2001, I didn’t stay very long.
+When I first visited Ted Watkins Park at 103rd and Central shortly after my arrival in L.A. in 2001, I didn't stay very long.

-Fast forward a decade and a $6.8 million renovation later, and Ted Watkins Park is a totally different place.
+Fast forward a decade and a $6.8 million renovation later, and Ted Watkins Park is finally the park the community deserves.

 Bright and colorful, nicely landscaped, chock-full of picnic tables, playing fields and handball courts, and peppered with fitness equipment along the west side, it is a jewel of the community.